+The reason for this agnosticism is straightforward.
+In short, fee shifting is too coarse a tool for the multifaceted problem that it is meant to solve.

+The problem that fee shifting is meant to solve is, in essence, the existence of externalities in the litigation decision making.
+Most supporters of fee shifting focus on a single negative externality: the costs that plaintiffs impose on both defendants and the public at large in deciding to bring suit.
+But the allocation of legal costs influences a long list of decision points along the litigation flow, including the decision of how much effort to expend in preparing for and participating in trial, the choice between settlement and trial, the decision to initiate a lawsuit, and the choice to modify one's out of court behavior so as to avoid suit in the first place.
+At each of these decision points an individual litigant's incentives do not generally conform to the interests of society as a whole.
+And such divergences of private and social interest vary both in magnitude and direction.

-- The reason for this agnostic conclusion is straightforward.
-Legal costs influence all aspects of the litigation process, from the decision to file suit to the choice between settlement and trial to the question whether to take precautions against a dispute in the first place (for a survey of such effects, see Cooter and Rubinfeld, 1989).
-Furthermore, as Shavell (1982b) has shown, an individual litigant's incentives to bring suit in a costly legal system do not generally conform to the social optimum; and the divergence between private and social incentives to sue are complex.
-A plaintiff's decision to sue imposes an obvious cost on the defendant and on the taxpayers who foot the bill for public legal institutions.
-Less obviously, it affects litigants in other cases by crowding the courts, by delaying the resolution of other disputes in the system, and, through informational externalities, by altering the expected costs of settlement.
-It also affects future litigants by increasing the stock of legal precedent, and potential litigants (as well as those who never intend to resort to the courts at all) by influencing the perceived likelihood of sanctions for violating substantive legal duties.
-Similarly, the decisions to pursue a lawsuit to trial rather than settling, and to litigate more rather than less intensively, generate analogous external costs and benefits.
-The combination of all these external effects are too complicated to be remedied by a simple rule of "loser pays."
-Instead, indemnity of legal fees remedies some externalities while failing to address and even exacerbating others. - This article, accordingly, surveys the effects of legal fee shifting on a variety of decisions arising before and during the litigation process.
+For example, the plaintiff's private decision to bring suit is itself the locus of several opposing externalities.
+A plaintiff's decision to sue imposes an obvious cost on the defendant and on taxpayers, who foot the bill for public legal institutions.
+Less obviously, the suit affects litigants in other filed cases by crowding the courts and delaying the resolution of other disputes in the system.
+The suit also affects these and future litigants by altering the state of legal precedent.
+Lastly, the suit affects the public at large-both potential violators and their potential victims-by influencing the perceived likelihood of sanctions for violating substantive legal duties.

+The decision to pursue a lawsuit to trial rather than settling, as well as the decision to litigate more rather than less intensively, generate analogous external costs and benefits.

+Litigation does not, therefore, present a single externality that might be corrected with a single policy pool.
+It presents a complex bundle of positive and negative externalities whose correction requires an array of policy instruments.
+Shifting legal fees may indeed repair some externalities.
+But it will fail to address others.
+And some it may well exacerbate.

+This paper surveys the effects of legal fee shifting on a variety of decisions arising before and during the litigation process.
 Section 2 provides a brief survey of the practical situations in which legal fee shifting does and does not arise.
 Section 3 analyzes the effects of indemnification on the incentives to expend resources in litigated cases.
 Section 4 examines how indemnification influences the decisions to bring and to defend against suit, and Section 5 assesses its effects on the choice between settlement and trial.
 Section 6 addresses the interaction between the allocation of legal fees and the parties' incentives for efficient primary behavior.
-Section 7 considers two important variants on simple indemnification: rules that shift costs based on the parties' settlement negotiations (such as U.S. Federal Rule 68 and the English practice of payment into court), and rules that shift costs based on the margin of victory (such as U.S. Federal Rule 11 and the common-law tort of malicious prosecution).
-Section 8 reviews the brief but instructive empirical literature on legal cost shifting, and section 9 summarizes the discussion and offers conclusions. - [N.B.: The scholarly literature on fee shifting has flourished in recent years, to the point where it is no longer feasible to discuss every pertinent contribution.
-For recent surveys of work in the area, see Cooter and Rubinfeld (1989), Anderson (1996), and the symposia appearing in Law and Contemporary Problems (1984) and Chicago-Kent Law Review (1996) respectively.]
+Section 7 considers two important variants on simple indemnification: rules that shift costs based on the parties' settlement negotiations (such as US Federal Rule 68 and the English practice of payment into court), and rules that shift costs based on the margin of victory (such as US Federal Rule 11 and the common-law tort of malicious prosecution).
+Section 8 reviews the empirical literature on legal cost shifting.
+Section 9 summarizes the discussion and offers conclusions.

-I. THE PRACTICAL EXTENT OF LEGAL FEE SHIFTING
+(N.B.: The scholarly literature on fee shifting is vast and it is not possible to discuss every pertinent contribution.
+This paper describes the seminal papers on the topic as well as a sizable and representative sample of additional contributions.)

+2. The Practical Extent of Legal Fee Shifting